top of page

 Become a detective… observe your child’s patterns, observe their behavior, listen closely to their sounds, join in more to imitate their movements.

 Do all of this from a place of pure child-like curiosity… no pre-judgment… no pre-conclusions… no assumptions.
-Join them in their play and movement as a way to learn about them.
+Join them in their play and movement to learn about them.

 Enjoy this week, filled with curiosity and wonder!